Determining usage of the shared drive

 To display current and total use, view the folder properties by pressing Alt + Enter.

-How you determine usage via FTP depends on which program you use.
+How you determine usage via SFTP depends on which program you use.
 Most programs display only the size of files within a selected directory—not the contents of subdirectories.

-You can view the total size of a directory and all of the files in its subdirectories by temporarily adding them to the FTP client transfer queue.
+You can view the total size of a directory and all of the files in its subdirectories by temporarily adding them to the SFTP client transfer queue.

 To view the combined size of all files in the shared drive